jorendorff/play-rust/README.md

 ### Future directions

+*   Basics:

     *   Make compilation work even if you've deleted `main`, perhaps by silently renaming the file and buffer to `lib.rs`.

+    *   Eliminate the "`main.rs` is not part of any project.
+Select action:" speed bump.

+    *   Make `compile` run the `cargo` command in the project root directory;
+        we currently run it in `src` and I think that's why `next-error` doesn't find the right file when there are compilation errors.

 *   Auto-populate Cargo.toml dependencies on compilation (e.g. if I use `rand::random`, don't force me to edit `Cargo.toml`)

+*   Ability to publish to play.rust-lang.org for sharing, copying the link to your clipboard and/or opening it in a browser

+*   Support for keeping old playgrounds lying around:

     *   Menu of playgrounds, using first line of `main.rs` (should put a comment on that line when first opening the file, maybe, as a hint ... for playgrounds where nobody bothered to edit the first line, perhaps show the first line of the file that is unique across playgrounds)

     *   GC `target` directories that haven't been used for a while

     *   Full text search of playgrounds

-*   Ability to publish to play.rust-lang.org for sharing, copying the link to your clipboard and/or opening it in a browser

-*   benchmark support?

-*   consider adding a minor mode, under rust-mode, so we can steal some features from `rust-playground`:
+*   Consider adding a minor mode, under rust-mode, so we can steal some features from `rust-playground`:

     - bind `C-c C-c` to a `compile` that skips the compile-command prompt